OliverSDS/Doas-Install-Script/README.md

+# Doas
+doas and sudo are both tools used in Linux/Unix operating systems to run a program or command with root user privileges. doas is a newer tool and can be used similarly to sudo.
+Functionally, they both perform the same task.
+However, doas has some advantages:

+* Simple and Easy to Use: doas is easy to install and has a simple configuration.
+It has a simple and readable structure, making it easy to configure.

+* More Secure: The design goal of doas is to use the lowest privilege level necessary to perform specific tasks.
+This reduces the likelihood of malicious code or attackers intervening while performing privileged tasks.

+* Low Resource Usage: doas has a lighter structure and uses fewer resources.
+This provides an advantage in terms of performance and efficiency.

+* Effective Management: doas offers flexible options to manage which tasks users can perform.
+There are many options that can be configured to allow users to perform specific tasks or to be privileged for a specific period.

+In conclusion, doas can be considered more secure, simple, and lightweight than sudo.
+However, sudo is an older tool and has more widespread awareness due to being used by more users.
+Users choosing between doas or sudo will depend on their usage and needs.

 # Automating doas Setup with a Single Command
 This document explains how to automate the installation of doas on a Unix/Linux system using a single command.